CANADA STOCKS-TSX futures indicate lower open

 Reuters global stocks poll for Canada

-($1= $1.11 Canadian) (Reporting by Nikhil Kumar in Bangalore; Editing by Saumyadeb Chakrabarty)
+Canadian markets directory ($1= $1.09 Canadian) (Reporting by Mononshila Deka in Bangalore; Editing by Kirti Pandey)

+* Entered into a sale and purchase agreement with Wong Seng Weng

+* Singapore Medical Group acquires earnings accretive paediatric clinics for s$25.3 million